AlyaKoni/ALYADO-ADM-Public/README.md

 7. Definiere in XXXXDO-ADM-Public\data\ConfigureEnv.ps1 Deine eigenen Einstellungen
 8. Nutze die Skripte

-# Alya Base Configuration
+# Alya Base Configuration from Alya Consulting

 ## Introduction
-Welcome to the public source code management of Alya Consulting.
+Welcome to the source code management from Alya Consulting.
 Here we share with you information, scripts and programs that you can use for your own cloud implementation.

 ## Content
 The Alya Base Configuration is a collection of hundreds of PowerShell scripts for managing all aspects of the Microsoft Cloud, with currently more than 1100 cmdlets from more than 80 PowerShell modules ready for use with PowerShell 7 and Visual Studio Code.